jumpingaccess/tag2equipe/README.md

 Signal Correctly received from Equipe Manual Start/Stop

-Connection to Equipe with ws:// or wss:// ( open browser first then point on https://127.0.0.1:21001 to accept the certificate )
+Connection to Equipe with ws:// or wss://

 TODO